learnpixelart/pixelart/popart/README.md

 ## Frequently Asked Questions (F.A.Q.s) And Answers

-### Q: What about Elvis or Mona Lisa or Jesus Christ or Marylin Monroe or Billie Eilish or ...?
+### Q: What about Elvis or Mona Lisa or Jesus Christ or Marilyn Monroe or Billie Eilish or ...?

 A: Yes, you can.
 See the [**Readymade Pixel Punks - The World's Greatest (and Worst) Characters & (Historic) Figures in 24×24 Pixel Art**](https://github.com/cryptopunksnotdead/punks.readymade) for free downloads to get started with your own pop art originals!